Scale Economies and Aggregate Productivity: Quantitative Application

 \section{Quantitative Application}

 In Section \ref{sec:theoretical_analysis}, we examined the impact on aggregate productivity of the parameters of the production function that cause scale economies.
 We concluded that either higher fixed costs or higher returns to scale tend to increase aggregate productivity, though this relies on increasing returns $\nu>1$ to be unambiguous.
-We now analyse the quantitative plausibility of scale economies alongside stagnating productivity, which has occured in the US and UK in recent years.
-We find that changing returns to scale in variable inputs alongside rising markups explains the data well, but rising fixed costs alongside rising markups cannot explain the data as well.
+We now analyse the quantitative plausibility of scale economies alongside stagnating productivity, which has occured in the US and UK in the first two decades of the 21st century.
+We find that changing returns to scale in variable inputs alongside rising markups explains the data well.